 He is currently working on two book projects: Table Manners: Participatory Design amidst Planetary Crises, which reimagines architecture as a dynamic platform for activism and planetary repair; and Architecture, Time, and the Anthropocene: Designing with Geoempathy, which positions architecture as a mediator of process, kinship, and deep time across species, calling for design collaborations between humans, animals, plants, grounds, and atmospheres.

-Ibarra was Assistant Professor of Architecture at the University of Virginia (2020–2022) and previously served as Urban Edge Fellow at the University of Wisconsin-Milwaukee (2019–2020).
+Ibarra was Assistant Professor of Architecture at the University of Colorado Denver (2022–2025) and the University of Virginia (2020–2022), and previously served as Urban Edge Fellow at the University of Wisconsin-Milwaukee (2019–2020).
 He has also taught at Cornell University and practiced architecture at firms including Barkow Leibinger, CODA, and Studio Eber.
 Ibarra holds an Associate in Arts in Architecture from Miami Dade College, a Bachelor of Architecture with a minor in German Studies from Cornell University, and a Post-Professional Master of Architecture from Princeton University, where he also earned a Certificate in Media and Modernity.
 At Princeton, he received multiple honors, including the 2019 Robert Geddes Post-Professional Award, the 2018 Howard Crosby Butler Fellowship, and the Princeton University Fellowship.

 RECENT COLLABORATORS + TEAM